 Every year, Eden Park hosts over half a million local and international sports fans and patrons at matches and functions.

-For over a hundred years Eden Park has been the home of Auckland Cricket and Auckland Rugby.
+For more than one hundred years Eden Park has been the home of Auckland Cricket and Auckland Rugby.
 It’s a history full of rich sporting moments.

 With a seating capacity just under 50,000 seats, Eden Park creates an unmatched atmosphere to experience LIVE sport in New Zealand.